Something doesn’t seem quite right, but you’re not sure. You ask yourself… “ Is this typical, or could my child have a learning disability?”

 5. Once all evaluations have been completed the SST team will meet again to discuss the services your child qualifies for and decide what services and interventions the school system will provide.
 At this point, depending on what services your child qualifies for, and also depending upon your personal decision, the school will write up either a 504 plan or an IEP (Individualized Education Plan).
 The differences between the two options are subtle and may vary slightly from school system to school system.
 The main difference, however, is that for an IEP the child has to be qualified and labeled under the Special Education umbrella.
 This means that he/she is eligible to receive specialized instruction from special education teachers.
 Some parents are hesitant to accept such a label, and if the child only requires accommodations that can be implemented along with a regular classroom placement, a 504 plan may be a better option.
 You, as the parents, have the right to give your opinion as to what services your child receives, where and how often they occur, and what is taught.
 Accommodations are written into the IEP or 504 plan.
 Some common ones are; child sits at the front of the room, tests are altered to suit the child’s learning style, child is removed to a quiet room for testing and is allowed additional time.

 Once the IEP or 504 plan is completed and signed it becomes a legally binding contract and the school system has to provide all services and accommodations stated for your child at all times.
-A quick note to our wonderful parents… As a parent of a learning disabled child the feelings of stress, frustration, heartbreak, and isolation can be overwhelming!!!!
+A quick note to our wonderful parents… As a parent of a child with a learning difference, the feelings of stress, frustration, heartbreak, and isolation can be overwhelming!!!!
 Not only do you become an investigator but also your child’s best advocate!
 Finally, try not to get frustrated and always remember… If a child is diagnosed correctly and interventions are put in place in a timely manner, the child can learn strategies that work best with his/her learning style and experience academic success.

 I truly wish you and your child all my blessings and the best of luck as you navigate through this new world.
 Because every child is a miracle…